Romuald2014/WATERFALL-PROJECT/README.md

-# Investigating Sales Forecasts: Cracking the Code with Waterfall Charts – Your Step-by-Step Guide to Mastering the Madness
+# Investigating Sales Forecast Changes: Leveraging CRM, Python, SQL and Waterfall Charts
 ## This project demonstrates how to analyze sales forecasts using waterfall charts.
 By leveraging CRM data, we provide a detailed, step-by-step guide to mastering sales forecasting and pipeline analysis.
 Ideal for data analysts, sales teams, and anyone interested in making data-driven decisions.

 ## Introduction